Character sheaves for classical symmetric pairs: Introduction

-The center of classical groups other than $SL(n)$ is at most $\bZ/2\bZ$ and in these cases all central characters allow character sheaves of full support.
-For inner involutions of $SL(n)$, $Z(G)^\theta$ is $\bZ/n\bZ$ and for most central characters we have no character sheaves with full support.
-The cuspidal character sheaves in items (4) and (5) are such character sheaves.
-The character sheaves in (4) are character sheaves with nilpotent support as that particular central character does not allow any character sheaves supported outside the nilpotent cone.
-As to the sheaves $\on{IC}(\widecheck\cO_{p_+p_-},\cT_{\rho,\psi_{2p}})$ and $\on{IC}(\widecheck\cO_{p_+p_-},\cT_{\tau,\psi_{p}})$ they are obtained via the generalized nearby cycle construction of~\S\ref{central} as explained in Section~\ref{sec-sl}.
-Their support is also maximal allowed for the particular central characters.

-\begin{rmk} As we already stated, other isogeny classes such as spin groups, and exceptional groups, can be handled by the methods in this paper.
-In those cases we will obtain further cuspidal character sheaves of the type in item (3).
-There are also cuspidal character sheaves not of full support given by various central characters.
-In particular, for spin groups we will have cuspidal character sheaves on symmetric pairs which are not quasi-split. \end{rmk}
+\begin{rmk} For other isogeny classes such as special linear groups and spin groups, there are further cuspidal character sheaves of full support, as well as cuspidal character sheaves which are not of full support at various central characters.
+In particular, we will have cuspidal character sheaves for special linear groups on quasi-split symmetric pairs.
+We treat this case in~\cite{VX1}.
+For spin groups there are cuspidals for symmetric pairs which are not quasi-split, see~\cite{X}. \end{rmk}

+We determine the character sheaves in Theorems~\ref{thm-type A}, \ref{thm-type C}, \ref{thm-type BD}.
+For each nilpotent $K$-orbit $\cO$ on $\cN_1$ we construct in~\S\ref{b} the corresponding dual stratum $\widecheck\cO\subset \Lg_1$.
+The character sheaves are locally constant along the strata $\widecheck\cO$.
+For the $0$-orbit the dual stratum is $\Lg_1^{rs}$.
+In~\S\ref{sec-support} we determine explicitly the nilpotent orbits $\cO$ such that $\widecheck\cO$ supports a character sheaf and we explicitly describe, analogously to the $\Lg_1^{rs}$ case, the equivariant fundamental groups $\pi_1^K(\widecheck\cO)$ of these $\widecheck\cO$ in terms of extended braid groups, see~\eqref{identification}.
+We write down explicitly the local systems on the $\widecheck\cO$ in terms of certain Hecke algebras whose $\on{IC}$-sheaves are character sheaves.
+To prove the theorems we make a detailed study of parabolic induction of character sheaves from $\theta$-stable Levi subgroups contained in proper $\theta$-stable parabolic subgroups.
+To show that the nearby cycle construction and parabolic induction give a complete set of the character sheaves we rely on a counting argument, as in the classical case treated in~\cite{Lu}.

-In this paper we work with varieties over complex numbers and with sheaves with complex coefficients.
+We work with varieties over complex numbers and with sheaves with complex coefficients.
 However, we can use any field of characteristic zero as coefficients, although sometimes we require the field to contain roots of unity.
-In the paper~\cite{GVX} we work over the integers.
-Thus, it seems reasonable that one can also develop a modular theory along the lines of this paper.
+In~\cite{GVX} we work over the integers.
+Thus, it seems reasonable that one can develop a modular theory along the lines of this paper.
 Furthermore, our results should hold for $\ell$-adic sheaves in the finite characteristic setting, but at the moment~\cite{GVX} is written in the classical topology only.

-In \cite{LY}, the authors have studied the decomposition of the derived category $D_K(\cN_1)$ into blocks using spiral induction where they treat the general case of finite order semi-simple automorphisms.
-Their work can be viewed as another generalization of the Springer theory.
-We will connect our results with their work in future publications.